 Treat yourself to a smile makeover with dental veneers.
-This simple, but effective, cosmetic dentistry treatment can transform your smile, making you look more attractive and boosting your self-confidence.
+This simple yet highly-effective cosmetic dentistry treatment will transform your smile, as well as your self-esteem.

-These days, we’re all looking at ways to improve our appearance, with recent reports estimating that globally restorative dentistry will be worth more than $25 billion (£19 billion; AUD $34 billion) by 2025.
-Cosmetic dentistry is becoming more popular as people are realising that a nice smile goes a long way toward enhancing their facial features and all-important first impressions.
+These days, we’re all looking at ways to improve our appearance, with recent reports estimating that restorative dentistry will be worth more than $25 billion (£19 billion; AUD $34 billion) globally by 2025.
+Cosmetic dentistry is becoming more popular as people are realizing that a nice smile goes a long way toward enhancing their facial features and all-important first impressions.
 And because specialty dental treatments can be so expensive, patients are increasingly exploring options for lower cost care in popular dental travel destinations.

-Dental veneers are thin slivers of tooth-colored materials that cover the front surface of a tooth (or teeth).
-Essentially, they are used to disguise the tooth, which you may want to be covered to hide its size, shape, color or size.
-There are different brands available, such as Lumineers, or eMax veneers.
+A dental veneer is a thin sliver of tooth-colored material that covers the front surface of a tooth (or teeth).
+Essentially, they are used to disguise the tooth, normally to hide its size, shape, color or unsightly damage.
+There are different brands available, such as Lumineers or eMax veneers.

-Dental veneers are certainly up there with one of the best treatments to get as a dental tourist:
+Dental veneers are among the most popular treatments to have as a dental tourist.
+This is because:

-Dental veneers typically necessitate two or three trips to the dentist:
+Dental veneers typically necessitate two trips to the dentist.
+These comprise:

 2: Teeth preparation: a thin sliver of tooth enamel is removed from the surface of each tooth that is to receive a veneer.
-You will be given a local anaesthetic to numb the area before this begins and impressions of your mouth will be taken and sent to the laboratory where your veneers are being made.
+This is done under local anesthetic.
+Impressions of your mouth will be taken and sent to the laboratory where your veneers are to be made.

-3: Fixing veneers: when your veneers have been returned to the dentist from the laboratory you will go back to the dental clinic to have them fitted.
+3: Fixing veneers: once your dentist has received the veneers from the laboratory, you will need to go back to the dental clinic to have them fitted.
 Your dentist will place the veneers on the tooth to check for fit, removing and adjusting the veneer to ensure it is snug.
-When satisfied, the veneer will be cemented in place and bonded with a special light beam that activates the chemicals in the cement to harden.
-The dentist makes any necessary adjustments to fit and color before the process is finished.
+When satisfied, the veneer will be cemented in place and bonded with a special light beam that activates the chemicals in the cement to harden it.
+Your dentist will make any necessary adjustments to fit and color before the process is finished.